Mohamedhoesein/JIT/README.md

 of the front-end.
 There are two sets of files that can be given depending on if the results are for the JIT or reference implementation.
 These are named `other_data_{x}.csv`, and `time_data_{x}.csv`, where `{x}` can be either `jit` or `reference` depending on what version was run. `time_data_{x}.csv` will contain data that can be gathered from the `time` command and is thus easily shared between each front-end and back-end combination, while `other_data_{x}.csv` will contain any data specific to the front-end and back-end.
 Each row will contain the results of each individual run of each possible configuration.
 Where a configuration is a specific combination front-end, back-end, front-end arguments, and back-end arguments.
 The `run.py` script in the `benchmark` folder will copy the data files over to `benchmark/data/` with a name based on the current time, front-end and back-end.
+We allow for multiple combinations of the JIT compiler to be specified, but we assume that only a single version of the reference implementation is used.

+In the data folder we also have some results for the LLVM front-end.
+We have three zip files `O1.7z` contains the data of the benchmarks being run using Clang-17 with O1 as the optimisations, `O2.7z` contains the data of the benchmarks being run using Clang-17 with O2 as the optimisations, `O3.7z` contains the data of the benchmarks being run using Clang-17 with O3 as the optimisations, and `JIT.7z` contains the data of the different configurations of the simple JIT compiler.
 ## New Front-End
 When adding a benchmark for a new front-end, add a folder for it with a `run.py` script, alongside this there must be an `__init__.py` file so that it can be run as a module.
 The `run.py` script should accept the same arguments as specified